Skip to main content

 FAQs

-Things to know about cannabis prescription
+Things to know about cannabis prescriptions

 Here you will find frequently asked questions about medical cannabis prescriptions.

-Hopefully we can answer your questions too.
+We hope we can answer your questions as well.

 How much does a doctor's visit cost?